ervicky95/n8n-data-pipeline-job-automation/README.md

 ---

-⚠️ Note: This is a sanitized sample workflow.
+⚠️ Note: Full n8n workflow JSON is not publicly shared to protect proprietary logic and prompts.
-Sensitive logic, prompts, and credentials have been replaced with placeholders.
+A high-level workflow explanation is provided instead.